uptime-com/terraform-provider-uptime/docs/resources/check_group.md

 - `down_condition` (String) Condition that determines when the group check is considered DOWN.
 Valid values: `ANY`, `TWO`, `THREE`, `FOUR`, `FIVE`, `TEN`, `ONE_PCT`, `THREE_PCT`, `FIVE_PCT`, `TEN_PCT`, `TWENTYFIVE_PCT`, `FIFTY_PCT`, `ALL`.
 Numeric values (TWO-TEN) mean the group is DOWN when that many checks are down.
 Percentage values (ONE_PCT-FIFTY_PCT) mean the group is DOWN when that percentage of checks are down.
 Defaults to `ANY`.
 - `response_time` (Attributes) (see [below for nested schema](#nestedatt--config--response_time))
-- `services` (Set of String) List of check IDs to be included in the group.
+- `services` (Set of String) List of check IDs to be included in the group (specified as strings, e.g., ["5581024"]).
 A group can contain up to 200 individual checks of any type (except other group checks).
 Checks can be part of multiple groups simultaneously.
 Defaults to an empty list if not specified.
 - `tags` (Set of String) List of tags to organize and filter monitoring checks.
 Each account can have up to 3,000 unique tags, with a 100-character limit per tag.